 To our knowledge, this study is the first to identify risk factors for discontinuation of THRT during early pregnancy and to assess the discontinuation rate in Norway.
 It found that 13.0% of women with diagnosed hypothyroidism prior to pregnancy did not take THRT in early pregnancy.
 Although this estimate of discontinuation is not remarkably high, it raises concerns about the potential of suboptimal therapy for hypothyroidism during early pregnancy in Norway.
 This is important, given the adverse health implications for maternal and child health that are associated with untreated hypothyroidism (5,6).
-The 1.8% prevalence estimate of hypothyroidism in our study population is comparable to the rates of overt hypothyroidism reported by the study by Diéguez et al. (20) in which 1.9% of the study participants had overt hypothyroidism in early pregnancy.
+The 1.8% prevalence estimate of hypothyroidism in our study population is comparable to the rates of overt hypothyroidism reported by the study by Diéguez et al. (21) in which 1.9% of the study participants had overt hypothyroidism in early pregnancy.

 Furthermore, the proportion of women who discontinued THRT, as well as the group characteristics of the continuers and discontinuers in the present study, was similar to that reported by Gidén et al. (7).
 In the crude comparison, discontinuers more often had an unplanned pregnancy than did continuers (24.6% vs. 17.7%).
-This could be because women who planned to conceive had better and more tailored preconception counselling regarding the importance of continuing THRT in their pregnancy.
+This could be because women who planned to conceive had better and more tailored preconception counseling regarding the importance of continuing THRT in their pregnancy.
 Notably, this difference was no longer significant after accounting for other maternal correlates, such as smoking or education.
 This suggests that having an unplanned pregnancy may be an indicator of more unfavorable lifestyle factors among discontinuers.
+Table 1.
+Characteristics of the study population according to thyroid hormone replacement therapy status in early pregnancy (n = 1587).